Methamphetamine, fentanyl drive record homeless deaths in Portland, Oregon, annual report finds

 PORTLAND, Ore.
 (AP) — Fentanyl and methamphetamine drove a record number of homeless deaths last year in Oregon's Multnomah County, home to Portland, according to an annual report released by regional officials Wednesday.

 At least 315 homeless people died in 2022 in the Portland area, the report found.
-More than half of the fatalities — 123 — were from drug overdoses.
-Methamphetamine contributed to 85% of overdose deaths, and fentanyl contributed to 74%.
+Nearly 40% of fatalities — 123 — were from drug overdoses.
+Methamphetamine contributed to 81% of overdose deaths, and fentanyl contributed to 74%.

-Kaia Sand, executive director of Street Roots, a newspaper that covers issues related to homelessness, has worked on the annual report for years.
+Kaia Sand, executive director of Street Roots, a social justice nonprofit that also publishes a newspaper, has worked on the annual report for years.
 In the report, she wrote that this year’s edition “demonstrates the devastating impact of fentanyl."

 "The first year I worked on this report — 2016 — fentanyl was not associated with any deaths," she wrote.
 "In 2020, four deaths were tracked to fentanyl, and by 2021, that number rose to 36 deaths.
 This year, the number skyrocketed to 91 deaths."

-Note: This story has been corrected to say that 39% of total deaths among Portland's homeless population were from drug overdoses and methamphetamine contributed to 81% of overdose deaths.
-The Associated Press also didn’t include a full description of the newspaper Street Roots.
-Street Roots also operates as a social justice nonprofit.
-Kaia Sand is the executive director of the nonprofit and does not oversee the newspaper.